-Moreover, while European LargeCaps have underperformed their US counterparts, the same is not true in SmallCap.
-Since 2000, the MSCI Europe (ex-UK) Small Cap Index has delivered gross USD returns of just over 10% per annum - ahead of the MSCI USA Small Cap Index.
 The market for European smaller companies is inefficient.
-While some large companies are analysed by more than 50 brokers, many smaller companies in Europe have little or no coverage at all.
-This makes it easier for those with a high level of internal resources to identify attractive, undervalued investment opportunities that are undiscovered by the wider investing community.
+While some large companies are analysed by more than 50 brokers, many smaller companies in Europe have little or no coverage.
+We believe that this makes it easier for those with a high level of internal resources to identify attractive, undervalued and overlooked investment opportunities.
 This in turn makes it possible to deliver long-term performance over and above that of the benchmark.

-Montanaro
+Montanaro Asset Management

 Montanaro was established in 1991.
 We have one of the largest and most experienced specialist teams in the UK dedicated exclusively to researching and investing in quoted small companies.
-Our team of 36 includes ten nationalities, which gives us the breadth of resources to conduct thorough in-house research.
+Our team of 39 includes 12 nationalities and 18 Analysts and Portfolio Managers, which gives us the breadth of resources required to conduct thorough in-house research.

-At 31 March 2022, we were looking after more than £4 billion of client assets.
+At 31 March 2024, we were looking after around £3.3 billion of client assets.
+We have been the Manager of your Trust since September 2006.